HadrienG2/grayscott/README.md

   choice of compute backend is made through Cargo features.
 For each `compute/xyz` backend, there is a matching `compute_xyz` feature.
 - `livesim` is a variation of `simulate` that displays each image to a live window instead of writing images to files, and runs indefinitely.
+It is designed to compute as many simulation steps per second as possible while keeping the animation smooth, and should thus provide a nice visual overview of how fast backends are.
 - `data-to-pics` is a binary that converts HDF5 output datafiles from `simulate` into PNG images, much like the `gray_scott2pic` binary from the C++ version except it uses a different color palette.